Hippocampal formation

 The hippocampal formation is a compound structure in the medial temporal lobe of the brain.
 It forms a c-shaped bulge on the floor of the inferior horn of the lateral ventricle.
-Typically, the hippocampal formation is said to included the dentate gyrus, the hippocampus, and the subiculum.
+Typically, the hippocampal formation is said to include the dentate gyrus, the hippocampus, and the subiculum.
 The presubiculum, parasubiculum, and the entorhinal cortex may also be included.
 The hippocampal formation is thought to play a role in memory, spatial navigation and control of attention.
 The neural layout and pathways within the hippocampal formation are very similar in all mammals.

 History and function

 During the nineteenth and early twentieth centuries, based largely on the observation that, between species, the size of the olfactory bulb varies with the size of the parahippocampal gyrus, the hippocampal formation was thought to be part of the olfactory system.

 In 1937, Papez theorized that a circuit (the Papez circuit) including the hippocampal formation constitutes the neural substrate of emotional behavior, and Klüver and Bucy reported that, in monkeys, surgical removal of the hippocampal formation and the amygdaloid complex has a profound effect on emotional responses.
 As a consequence of these publications, the idea that the hippocampal formation is entirely dedicated to olfaction began to recede.